Cghlewis/crystal_site/content/blog/survey_data/index.markdown

 Export your survey instrument to a human-readable document.
 Exporting your survey this way allows you to more easily check things such as:

--   Are all questions accounted for
+-   Are all questions accounted for?
--   Are all response options accounted for and coded as expected
+-   Are all response options accounted for and coded as expected?
--   Is display logic doing what you expect
+-   Is display logic doing what you expect?

 You can export a copy of your survey in Qualtrics by going to “Tools” -\> “Import/Export” -\> “Export Survey to Word”.
 This Word document will show you the variable names, the back-end value coding of response options, as well as any display logic associated with your survey.